core-wg/corrclar/draft-ietf-core-corr-clar.md

 Requests with 0RTT properties can currently not happen in DTLS because 0-RTT Data is not allowed for CoAP (cf. {{Section 14 of ?I-D.ietf-uta-tls13-iot-profile-09}}).
 However, that may change if a future document defines a profile for using early data with CoAP.

+Implementers of OSCORE should be aware that answering potential replays is only safe from the CoAP application's point of view.
+As always, unless the sender sequence number of the request has just been removed from a correctly initialized replay window, the response cannot reuse the request's nonce, but needs to take a separate sequence number from the server's space.

 ## RFC 7252-12.3: Content-Format Registry {#ct}